Adapting MLLMs for Nuanced Video Retrieval: Experimental Results

-\paragraph{Implementation details.} By default, we use Tarsier-7B~\cite{wang2024tarsier} as the base model and fine-tune it on the dataset detailed in \cref{subsec:time-aware-dataset}.
-In the ablation study, we also experiment with other base models and show TARA's generality.
+Our experiments are designed to measure if \TARA generalizes to nuanced video retrieval.
+In the following sections, we introduce evaluation datasets for each aspect of nuanced video retrieval.
+In \cref{subsec:time}, we evaluate temporal nuance on time-sensitive benchmarks for video retrieval.
+In \cref{subsec:linguistic}, we probe two kinds of linguistic nuance: negation and adverbs in text queries.
+In \cref{subsec:multimodal}, we test multimodal nuance through composed video retrieval.
+In each case, we show that \TARA improves performance, sometimes significantly, and this applies across multiple open-source MLLMs.
+Also, we show in \cref{subsec:standard} that \TARA does {\em not} harm retrieval on standard evaluation datasets.
+For each evaluation dataset, we provide the number of query and number of candidates in \cref{tab:data-stats}.
+Ablations on training data composition and size are provided in the Supplemental. \textbf{Implementation details.} While we experiment with 5 MLLMs (Qwen2VL~\cite{wang2024qwen2}, Qwen3VL~\cite{li2026qwen3}, InternVL3~\cite{zhu2025internvl3}, Tarsier 1~\cite{wang2024tarsier} and 2~\cite{yuan2025tarsier2}), we obtain best results with fine-tuning Tarsier 2 which we treat as our default model.
 We only fine-tune the LLM weights and freeze the vision and projection networks.
 We train for 2 epochs with batch size of 768 and base learning rate $2e{-}5$.
-On 8 Nvidia RTX A6000 GPUs, it takes less than an hour to train TARA.
-During inference, if not stated otherwise, we use $F{=}16$ uniformly spaced frames in the video.
+On 8 Nvidia RTX A6000 GPUs, it takes less than an hour to train \TARA.
+During inference, we use $F{=}16$ uniformly spaced frames in the video.